Four inequivalent paths to Thermality in Minkowski spacetime

 Therefore, the expectation value reduces to

 which, by substitution of Eq.~(\ref{Eq:3.3.0.28}), is an integral of the same form as in Eq.~(\ref{Eq:3.3.0.17}).
 Evaluating this integral (see Appendix B) gives

-The factor \(\delta(0)\) arises from the mode normalization in the continuum and represents an infinite constant related to the volume.
+The factor \(\delta(0)\) arises from the mode normalisation in the continuum and represents an infinite constant related to the volume.
 Hence, the mean particle number density per unit frequency \(\nu\) in \(\mathrm{R}_3\), as measured in \(\mathrm{R}_2\), is